 However, make sure that your spacing is consistent and that you are incorporating enough of it.

-By incorporating white space, you add visual appeal and skim-value to your document.
 It’ll look less cluttered and overwhelming to read at first glance.

 You can reduce your font size if needed, but we don’t recommend going below size 10 font.

 Resume Pilots is an award-winning executive resume writing, career coaching, and outplacement firm.
 Our previous clients include CEOs and senior executives at the world's leading companies.

 Here's how we can help you:

 Resume, Cover Letter, and LinkedIn Writing: After a one-hour phone consultation, one of our expert writers will prepare your top-quality personal marketing materials from scratch.